What Is a Tarsal Coalition?

 activity level of the patient.

-fusion of the affected joints.
+If the TC is large or if arthritis is present, your surgeon may recommend a fusion of the affected joints.
 This improves pain but does not improve motion.

 A walking cast or boot is used to protect the surgical site.
 If a fusion procedure is performed, a longer period of immobilization and non-weightbearing is necessary.
 This is followed by physical therapy to restore range of motion and strength.
 Arch supports or orthotics also can be helpful in stabilizing the joint, even after surgery.
 Although it may take up to a year to fully recover, most patients